Examples¶

 VC1_bulk: Garnet-zone metapelite with partially known bulk composition¶

-Fig. 8 left panel: VC1_bulk unfiltered central model results projected onto the P-T plane.
+Fig. 8 Left panel: VC1_bulk unfiltered central model results projected onto the P-T plane.

-middle panels: the same results projected onto the P-misfit and
+Middle panels: The same results projected onto the P-misfit and

 T-misfit planes.

-Fig. 9 left panel: VC1_bulk central model results filtered to include only models with misfit within \(\pm\epsilon_{\text{misfit}}\) of the best central model misfit.
+Fig. 9 Left panel: VC1_bulk central model results filtered to include only models with misfit

-The filtered central model results quantify the uncertainty of the inversion parameters attributable to ill-posedness of the inverse problem.
+Filtering quantifies both the uncertainty of the inversion parameters (\(\sigma_{T,\text{central}}\) and \(\sigma_{P,\text{central}}\)) attributable to ill-posedness of the inverse problem and the correlations between the inversion parameters.

-problem is T = 920 ± 33 K, P = 8619 ± 1164.¶
+problem is T = 920 ± 33 K, P = 8619 ± 1164.

 Fig. 10 Phase diagram section computed for the best central model bulk composition obtained by the VC1_bulk inversion (